codejutsu1/laravel-paystack-transfer/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within this package, please send an email to Daniel Dunu at [danieldunu001@gmail.com](mailto:danieldunu001@gmail.com).
 All security vulnerabilities will be promptly addressed..

+## TODO

+- Write test for integrating third party APIs.
+- If your business is a `registered business`, test the transfer feature with your test API Keys and give feedbacks.

 ## Credits